freeflowuniverse/crystallib/crystallib/data/doctree/readme.md

 - when a image is in other collection then it get's copied in the local collection (no re-use of images from other collections)
 - exports collections to a new dir all prepared to be used in another tool (e.g. mdbook)
 - make it easy for other tools to find an image, page, from out of memory
-- macro's get processed eg. html macro's (3script to nice html)
+- macro's get processed eg. html macro's (heroscript to nice html)
 - includes are execute, include pages in other pages

 the result is structure in memory or exported files in a new dir, representing the collection but processed